fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 ## Type classes

+* How are type classes implemented in Haskell?
+  * What is a dictionary?
+  * How is it defined and passed into functions?
 * Why using constraints on a type variable within a data declaration isn't a good idea?
 * What is coherence and why is it important to maintain it?
 What are the possible cases of coherence violation?
 * Overlapping